n8finch/Talk-Customizing-WordPress/README.md

 **Aside**

 - Your customizations should always be made in the `wp-content` folder.
-This does not cet updated on WP Core updates (I'm pretty sure about this).
+This does not get updated on WP Core updates (I'm pretty sure about this).
-- Unless you've got a good reason to put things somwhere else, do not put things in the root folder (use the wp-content "namespace").
+- Unless you've got a good reason to put things somewhere else, do not put things in the root folder (use the wp-content "namespace").
 Think of your permalink structure.
 - And as always:

 > Don't Hack Core!